leohentschker/the-exchange/README.md

 ```javascript
 web3.eth.sendTransaction({from: web3.eth.accounts[1], to: 'FIX', value: web3.toWei(1, 'ether')})
 ```
-For example, sending 1 ether to the EFacebook crowdsale, you get FIX virtual shares.
+Based on the exchange rate as of writing this, you get FIX virtual shares.

 **NOTE:** Make sure that you understand the risks before participating in any crowdsale!
 As of now these tokens are non-refundable.